Lower Post repair

 - Try to be compatible with all known zebra connectors - including our own.

-The piece that we have designed requires drilling the old posts to the keyboard ciruit level, taking care of leaving the hole clear.
-The design on the piece is such that the pin will be glued to the inner part of the rest of the screw post; and the surface of the piece can be glued to the keyboard circuit, so that the torque on the substrate is avoided (it also helps that torque is also resisted by the other post, when using the full piece)
+The piece that we have designed requires drilling the old posts to the keyboard circuit level, taking care of leaving the hole clear.
+The design of the piece has been modified so that the screws go through and enter in the substrate, making possible the use of long screws; and the surface of the piece can be glued to the keyboard circuit, so that the torque on the substrate is avoided (it also helps that torque is also resisted by the other post)

 When gluing the piece, there are several precautions that need to be taken: